Super-app: Criticism

 Although apps that fit the super-app classification can offer users a wider variety of services in comparison to single-purpose alternatives, internet regulators in regions such as the US and Europe have become more concerned about the overall power of the technology industry and have become more critical of companies developing such apps.
 In China, WeChat and other local firms have been ordered to open up their platforms to rivals by local regulators.

 There are also reports that suggest it might be difficult to replicate WeChat's super-app model.
 This stems partly from the peaking of smartphone penetration rates in many regions worldwide, which have led to overcrowded app stores and tighter restrictions on targeted advertising as regulators assert more control over the companies.
 From a technical viewpoint, single-purpose apps are comparatively faster, more responsive and easier to navigate than super-apps, which help improve the overall user experience.
 Super-apps are also likelier to store larger amounts of personal data to facilitate the delivery of their services, and users run a greater risk of becoming victims of severe data breaches.
-In 2020, this unfolded with Tokopedia, when data of 91 million users was stolen and shared by hackers.
+In 2020, this unfolded with Tokopedia, when the data of 91 million users was stolen and shared by hackers.

-It has also been noted that a user that loses access to their account or is banned from a super-app generally loses access to multiple real-life services and digital applications.
+It has also been noted that a user who loses access to their account or is banned from a super-app generally loses access to multiple real-life services and digital applications, as Chinese government has used this approach to penalize people who shared the photos of the Sitong Bridge protest.